Skip to main content

 A rolling reserve is not always permanent.
 If your chargeback rate decreases over time, Mamo’s Risk and Compliance team may lower the percentage or remove the reserve altogether.
 This is reviewed periodically and on a case-by-case basis.

-Do I have to agree to a rolling reserve?
+What if I do not agree to a rolling reserve?